 - Check whether sensitive information is displayed encrypted at the client-side.

 - Check whether input validations are performed at the server-side.

-- Check whether passwords are stored in cookies or not.
+- Verify if the passwords are stored in cookies or not.

 - Check whether information stored in cookies is in encrypted form.